Serbia in the Middle Ages: War periods

 Soon after the peace was reached with Bulgaria, the internal strife hit the ruling triumvirate.
 Mutimir, eldest and probably the most powerful in the state, expelled his brothers Strojimir (and his son Klonimir) and Gojnik to khan Boris in Bulgaria, keeping only Petar Gojniković, Gojnik's son and his nephew.
 This happened between 863 and 873, when the pope John VIII in his letter addressed Mutimir only.
 However, Petar soon fled to Croatia.
 Strojimir remained in Bulgarian exile for the rest of his life.
 Boris married him to a Bulgarian noblewoman and they had a son, Časlav Klonimirović.

 Mutimir's eldest son, Pribislav, succeeded to the throne after his father's death in 891.
 This was an opportunity for the descendants of the Mutimir's brothers to take over the Serbian throne.
-Already in 892 Petar Gojniković returned from Croatia, expelled all three Mutimir's sons to Croatia - Pribislav, Bran and Stefan - and began his rule which lasted until 917.
+Already in 892 Petar Gojniković returned from Croatia, expelled all three Mutimir's sons to Croatia – Pribislav, Bran and Stefan – and began his rule which lasted until 917.
 In this period he suppressed two attempts for his dethronement.
 Petar defeated and blinded Bran who tried to overthrow him in 895 attacking from Croatia while in 897 he crushed Klonomir's attempt from Bulgaria to depose him.
 Klonimir, probably instigated by the Bulgarians, managed to briefly capture the city of Dostinika, but was ultimately defeated and killed by Peter.

-During his reign, Petar kept good relations with both the Byzantine emperor Leo VI the Wise (ruled 886–912) and the emperor Simeon I of Bulgaria, second son of late emperor Boris, (893-927).
+During his reign, Petar kept good relations with both the Byzantine emperor Leo VI the Wise (ruled 886–912) and the emperor Simeon I of Bulgaria, second son of late emperor Boris, (893–927).
 He was connected with Simeon by the peace treaty but also with the custom of kumstvo.
 Strains between Bulgarian and Byzantine empires resulted in the Byzantine–Bulgarian war of 894–896, which was continued as the Byzantine–Bulgarian war of 913–927.
 This affected Serbia a lot.
 One of the most important moments in this second war was the Battle of Anchialus, held on 20 August 917, when Simeon defeated the Byzantines.
 Peter apparently leaned on the Byzantine side.
 Right before the battle, on the bank of the Neretva river, he met with Leo Rhabdouchos, Byzantine strategos of Dyrrachium.
 Michael Višević, ruler of Zachlumia, who held good personal relations with Simeon, dispatched this to the Bulgarian emperor, accusing Petar of collusion with the Byzantines.
-He also reported that the Byzantines are bribing Peter in order for him to cooperate with the Hungarians in the joint attack against Bulgaria.
+He also reported that the Byzantines are bribing Peter for him to cooperate with the Hungarians in the joint attack against Bulgaria.
 This was used by Simeon to start the Bulgarian–Serbian wars of 917–924.
 Bulgarian army which attacked Serbia was headed by Pavle Branović, son of blinded Bran.
 Despite that safety was granted to Petar because of his close relations with Simeon, he was captured and sent to Bulgaria where he died imprisoned, while Pavle became the new ruler by the end of 917.